The Liar (novel): Conceits

-The author is renowned for his interest in the English language (see Fry's Planet Word).
+The author is known for his interest in the English language (see Fry's Planet Word).
 In a post on his blog, Fry talks about the evolving language, including his interest in "verbing" nouns (nouns used as verbs).
 He also reproaches grammar pedants.
 In the book there are several experiments with the English language, mostly used in the dialogue.
 These range from several nouns used as verbs (e.g. "You everything me" or "you sir me"), Americanisms (e.g. "burglarised" or "gotten") to polysyndeton (e.g. "Tom and Adrian and Pigs Trotter").
 In the book, at school, Adrian actively tries new vocabulary.
 As a spy he is told off by Trefusis for saying "it is them" instead of "it is they" (before Trefusis acknowledges that it is obnoxious pedantry to care) and complains to Trefusis about the habit of another (less erudite) character of overusing the suffix "-ise" like an American.